Skip to content

 Frequently Asked Questions About QR Codes on Product Packaging

-What is the minimum size for a QR code on product packaging?
+What is the minimum size for a QR code on packaging?

-Should I use a static or dynamic QR code on my product packaging?
+How do I add a QR code to my product packaging?

 What is the best placement for a QR code on product packaging?